Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Be Flexible, Creative, and Open to Input

-As we’ve established, agreements should ultimately serve a purpose.
+As we’ve established, agreements should ultimately serve a purpose in a polyamorous relationship.
 So when you’re negotiating or renegotiating one, ask yourselves what purpose you want it to serve.
 Once you understand the underlying need or reason for an agreement, you can begin getting creative in how you craft it.

 Stay flexible, stay curious, and don’t forget that your ultimate goal is the health, happiness, and wellbeing of everyone in your relationship or network.